Bexley High School: Jazz Band

 Jazz Band is a Co-Curricular, Board of Education-supported class where students receive a grade and credit for participation.
 It performs several concerts throughout the year.
 To join, auditions are necessary, and most instruments are accepted.
 The Jazz Band has traveled to conferences (Beaver Creek Jazz Festival and Capital University Jazz and World Music Festival).

 Orchestra

-The Bexley High School Orchestra is in two classes: Concert Orchestra, which is the entry-level orchestra and Sinfonia Orchestra, which is the highest level performance group in the program.
-During the summer is Orchestra Camp (parallel to Band Camp, which occurs at the same time) which has been in session since 1975.
+The Bexley High School Orchestra is in two classes: Camerata Orchestra, which is the entry-level orchestra, and Sinfonia Orchestra, which is the higher level performance group in the program.

-Concert Orchestra
+Camerata Orchestra

-A high school entry-level group, this ensemble concentrates on building the necessary technical skills for an advanced performance level.
+The Camerata Orchestra is the entry-level orchestra, having the same director as the Sinfonia Orchestra, but playing different pieces aimed at a high school level.

 Bexley Sinfonia

-The highest level performance group in the orchestra program, this ensemble performs complex and difficult orchestral literature.
+The Sinfonia Orchestra is the higher level orchestra, which tends to play arrangements of Baroque and Classical pieces.
+Former students who have performed a solo with Sinfonia include Oliver Martin, performing Hoffmeister's Viola Concerto in D Major.